Paul Strout, Co-Chairperson

 We offer a greenbelt plant reimbursement program for those lot owners who would like to purchase plants for their greenbelt areas.
 If you would like to apply for assistance, please contact the office.
 The committee collects bottles and can deposits to fund this program.
 Collection cans are located in the Clubhouse entry, or you can bring bags of cans to the office during regular business hours, Monday thru Friday, 9am to 3 pm.
 If you have mobility issues, one of our Greenbelt Preservation & Advisory Committee members may be able to come by your residence and pick up your cans and bottles.
 Please call Nancy at the office (541) 997-3312, and she can make arrangements for a pick up for you.

-Trees are not officially considered part of the greenbelt as they really don't really contribute to privacy, but they are a very important component of our Coast Village environment.
+Trees are considered part of the greenbelt even though they don't contribute much to privacy, they are a very important component of our Coast Village environment.
 As more and more shore pines are being cut down for safety reasons, we encourage everyone to plant trees, not just bushes.
 It will take a while for the trees to grow and continue to enhance our area, so we need to get started now.